Brandon-Rozek/website/content/blog/2015-05-23-animatable-border.md

 ### Conclusion

 Animations are quite enjoyable.
 The last box in my Codepen demo tries combining all three of those animations.
 (Super Wacky!)
-You don&#8217;t need to use keyframe animations to achieve this, you can also use the transition property.
-I used keyframes so you can better visualize what&#8217;s going on.
-There are plenty of other animatable properties to go through, so I&#8217;ll get started on those.
-In the meantime, if you want to look at some of the sites I used for research I&#8217;ll include the links below.
+You don't need to use keyframe animations to achieve this, you can also use the transition property.
+I used keyframes so you can better visualize what's going on.
+There are plenty of other animatable properties to go through, so I'll get started on those.
+In the meantime, if you want to look at some of the sites I used for research I'll include the links below.
 - <https://developer.mozilla.org/en-US/docs/Web/CSS/animation>
 - <http://www.w3.org/TR/css3-transitions/#animatable-css>
 - <https://developer.mozilla.org/en-US/docs/Web/CSS/border-color>